gerardbm/atomic/README.md

 - [x] Irssi
 - [x] Mutt
 - [x] Cmus
+- [x] Vifm
 - [x] Zsh

 ## Installation

-Atomic themes for cmus, irssi, mutt and zsh can be installed using the script `install.sh`.
+Atomic themes for cmus, irssi, mutt, vifm and zsh can be installed using the script `install.sh`.
 For example, to copy `atomic.zsh-theme` into its path use the following command:

 `./install.sh -m copy zsh`